Policy

 - Further information on the Disability Inclusion vision for inclusion can be found in the Vision for inclusive education .

-- The Disability Inclusion Profile (profile) is a new tool and process to help schools and families identify the strengths, needs and educational adjustments schools can make for the individual student.
+- The Disability Inclusion Profile (profile) is a tool and process designed to help schools and families detail the strengths, functional needs and educational adjustments schools are making for individual students.

-- Schools will need to prepare for, co-ordinate, and participate in the profile process, with parent/carer(s), to receive Disability Inclusion Tier 3 student-level funding.
+- Schools will need to prepare for, co-ordinate, and participate in the profile process, with parents/carers, to receive Disability Inclusion Tier 3 student-level funding.

 Details

-The Disability Inclusion Profile and surrounding process helps schools and families identify the strengths, functional needs, and educational adjustments schools make to assist students with disability and additional learning needs.
+The Disability Inclusion Profile and surrounding process helps schools and families detail the strengths, functional needs, and educational adjustments schools are making to assist students with disability and additional learning needs.

 The Disability Inclusion Profile (the profile) uses a strength and functional needs based approach that is designed to: